AMD is the leading cause of permanent, irreversible vision loss in older adults. It is more common among White people.

 Funduscopic changes include the following:

 Both forms of age-related macular degeneration (AMD) are diagnosed by funduscopic examination.
-Visual changes can often be detected with an Amsler grid.
+Visual changes can often be detected with an Amsler grid Visual field testing .
 Color photography and fluorescein angiography are done when findings suggest wet AMD.
 Angiography shows and characterizes subretinal choroidal neovascular membranes and can delineate areas of geographic atrophy.
 Optical coherence tomography (OCT) aids in identifying intraretinal and subretinal fluid and can help assess response to treatment.

 There is no way to reverse damage caused by dry AMD.
 Patients with extensive drusen, pigment changes, and/or geographic atrophy can reduce the risk of developing advanced AMD by 25% by taking daily supplements of the following:

 In current and former smokers, beta-carotene can increase the risk of lung cancer.
-Recently, substitution of beta-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy (1).
+Substitution of beta-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy (1 Treatment references Age-related macular degeneration (AMD) is the most common cause of irreversible central vision loss in older patients.
+Dilated funduscopic findings are diagnostic; color photographs, fluorescein... read more ).
 Therefore, such a substitution should be considered in current or former smokers.
+Beta-carotene yellows the skin in some patients.
 The zinc component of these supplements increases risk of hospitalization for genitourinary tract disorders.
-Some patients taking beta-carotene also have yellowing of the skin.
 Reducing cardiovascular risk factors as well as regularly eating foods high in omega-3 fatty acids and dark green leafy vegetables may help slow disease progression; however, recent large trials have not shown that taking supplements of omega-3 fatty acids reduces disease progression.

 In a small subset of patients, thermal laser photocoagulation of neovascularization outside the fovea may prevent severe vision loss.
 Photodynamic therapy, a type of laser treatment, also helps under specific circumstances.
 Corticosteroids (eg, triamcinolone) are sometimes injected intraocularly along with an anti-VEGF drug.
 Other treatments, including transpupillary thermotherapy, subretinal surgery, and macular translocation surgery, are seldom used.